-Exhibit Number Description of Document Form of Underwriting Agreement.
-3.1 Second Amended and Restated Certificate of Incorporation, as currently in effect.
+Exhibit Number Description of Decument Form of Underwriting Agreement.
+3.1 Third Amended and Restated Certificate of Incorporation, as currently in effect.
 3.2† Form of Certificate of Amendment of Certificate of Incorporation to be filed prior to the closing of this offering.
 3.3† Form of Amended and Restated Certificate of Incorporation to be effective upon the closing of this offering.
 3.4 Bylaws, as currently in effect.
-3.5† Form of Amended and Restated Bylaws to be effective upon closing of this offering.
+3.5 [†] Form of Amended and Restated Bylaws to be effective upon closing of this offering.
 4.1 [†] Specimen stock certificate evidencing shares of Common Stock.
 5.1 [†] Opinion of Cooley LLP as to legality.
-10.1 ^{†‡} [‡] Clinical and Commercial Supply Agreement, by and between the Registrant and PeroxyChem LLC, dated as of August 6, 2014.
-10.2 ^{†‡} Services Agreement, by and between the Registrant and NST, LLC, dated as of February 5, 2014, as amended on December 19, 2014.
-10.3 [†] [‡] Assignment Agreement, by and between the Registrant and Mickey J. Miller, II, as personal representative of the estate of Mickey J. Miller, dated as of August 20, 2012.
-10.4 ^{†‡} $^{\sharp}$ Finder's Services Agreement, by and between the Registrant and KPT Consulting, LLC, dated as of August 25, 2012.
-10.5 Amended and Restated Investors' Rights Agreement, dated as of September 30, 2014, by and among the Registrant and certain of its stockholders.
-10.6 Amended and Restated Sublease, by and between the Registrant and NeXeption, Inc., dated as of March 3, 2014, as amended on December 2, 2014.
+10.1 ^{#} Clinical and Commercial Supply Agreement, by and between the Registrant and PeroxyChem LLC, dated as of August 6, 2014.
+10.2 ^{#} Services Agreement, by and between the Registrant and NST, LLC, dated as of February 5, 2014, as amended on December 19, 2014 and August 11, 2015.
+10.3# Assignment Agreement, by and between the Registrant and Mickey J. Miller, II, as personal representative of the estate of Mickey J. Miller, dated as of August 20, 2012.
+10.4# Finder's Services Agreement, by and between the Registrant and KPT Consulting, LLC, dated as of August 25, 2012.
+10.5 Second Amended and Restated Investors' Rights Agreement, dated as of August 28, 2015, by and among the Registrant and certain of its stockholders.
+10.6 Amended and Restated Sublease, by and between the Registrant and NeXeption, Inc., dated as of March 3, 2014, as amended on December 2, 2014 and August 14, 2015.
 10.7+ Amended and Restated 2012 Equity Compensation Plan, as currently in effect.
 10.8+ Form of Stock Option Grant under Amended and Restated 2012 Equity Compensation Plan.
-10.9+ [†] Form of 2015 Equity Incentive Plan.
+10.9+ Form of 2015 Equity Incentive Plan.
 10.10+ Form of Stock Option Grant Notice and Stock Option Agreement under 2015 Equity Incentive Plan.
 10.11+ Form of Restricted Stock Unit Grant Notice and Restricted Stock Unit Award Agreement under 2015 Equity Incentive Plan.
 10.12 Form of Indemnification Agreement.
-10.13+ [†] Form of Employment Agreement with Named Executive Officers to be effective upon the closing of this offering.
+10.13+ Form of Employment Agreement with Named Executive Officers to be effective upon the closing of this offering.
+10.14# License and Collaboration Agreement, by and between Aclaris Therapeutics International Limited and Rigel Pharmaceuticals, Inc., dated as of August 27, 2015.